Placeholder-Software/Dissonance/docs/Tutorials/Direct-Player-Transmit.md

-# Direct Player Messaging
+!!!
+Video Tutorial

-Also see [this video](https://youtu.be/HXMYDbuLwVI?t=1064) about direct player messaging.
+    See [this video](https://youtu.be/HXMYDbuLwVI?t=1064) about direct player messaging.

 This tutorial will explain how to broadcast a voice message directly to a specific player, rather than to all players in a room.
 There are two ways to achieve this.